torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 from `ED25519` to `RSA`, and the output pubkey filename appropriately.

 The major difference is in generating the digital signature. yubikey-piv-tool does not support PSS, and thus we have to use a different, low-level signing tool provided by OpenSC.
-For this, we should use `pkcs11-tool`, which provides a CLI for interfacing with and using different hardware modules for various security-related purposes, such as signing, generating digital certificates, etc. Since this command is a bit more low-level, we need to take the hash first, then pass it into the pkcs11-tool command:
+For this, we can use `pkcs11-tool`, which provides a CLI for interfacing with and using different hardware modules for various security-related purposes, such as signing, generating digital certificates, etc. Since this command is a bit more low-level, we need to take the hash first, then pass it into the pkcs11-tool command:

 After canonicalizing the Targets metadata, the following steps should be followed:
 1. Generate the SHA256 hash of the canonicalized JSON: `$ shasum -a 256 canonicalized_targets.json | awk '{print $1}' | xxd -r -p > targets.sha256`
 2. Then sign this file using `pkcs11-tool`: `$ pkcs11-tool --module /opt/homebrew/lib/libykcs11.dylib --sign -m RSA-PKCS-PSS --hash-algorithm SHA256 -i targets.sha256 -o signed_targets.sig`
-3. Then convert it to base64: `base64 -i signed_targets.sig -o signed_targets_base64.sig`
+3. Then convert it to base64: `$ base64 -i signed_targets.sig -o signed_targets_base64.sig`

 Note: For this method to work, there needs to be a pkcs11 module available for the HSM.
 Yubico provides one, called [libycks11](https://developers.yubico.com/yubico-piv-tool/YKCS11/).
 It's normally installed automatically with `yubico-piv-tool`, but the `pkcs11-tool` command needs to be told where to find this module.
 The example I've given works for MacOS; on Linux the module would typically be `/usr/local/lib/libykcs11.so`.